agrbin/snapscale-article/README.md

 This post shares my thoughts about:

-* ML principles for real-world applications
+* Rotation-invariant algorithm to detect a display on the image and read the weight value written on it

-Unless you are writing a school project, or sharpening your ML skills, the textbook ML challenges in the real world projects come last.
-Engineering will be dominated by data transform and evaluation framework.
+In this article, I describe a robust solution for display orientation localization which is a preprocessor for the digit detection problem.
+On top of that, I would like to share my thoughts on the overall process of building an AI-powered product.

 * The state of ML tools today available on Google Cloud

-The Google Cloud AutoML Object Detection and their whole AI Platform worked surprisingly well for me!
+The Google Cloud AutoML Object Detection and their whole AI Platform worked surprisingly well for me.
 Even bigger surprise is that the trained models can be exported so you can use a runtime on your own to run them!
 Once again, engineering time in real world applications will be spent on massaging the data.

-* Rotation-invariant algorithm to detect a display on the image and read the weight value written on it
+* ML principles for real-world applications

-In this article, I describe a robust solution for display orientation localization which is a preprocessor for the digit detection problem.
-If you are hungry for challenges this might be a piece of good news - setting up inputs and targets for ML models is a different challenge for every application.
-Picking a smart way to set the target labels might be your 5 minutes of ML fame!
+Unless you are writing a school project, or sharpening your ML skills, the deeper ML challenges in the real world projects come last.
+Engineering will be dominated by data selection / gathering / cleaning / reformatting and evaluation frameworks.

 ### Targeted audience